 “That was a close one Carly” To my pup, and at the sound of my voice a tremendous rattle filled the quite forest and my heart began racing.

 The sound of a rattlesnake’s angry warning rattle can be absolutely terrifying.
 I’ve heard this noise out on forest trails way too many times and let me tell you, you never get used to that bone-chilling noise.
-It’s even more terrifying if you have a dog with you and even worse if your dog is off leash.
+It’s even more terrifying if you have a dog with you and even worse if your dog is off-leash.
+When taking my dog on a hike, I always use a harness.
+More so that I can attach the leash without her pulling on her neck, but in the event that rattlesnake was to attack, I would have more chance grabbing her by her harness than I would with an ordinary collar or by her skin.
 The worst feeling in the world is wondering how close your dog might be to that life-changing (And bank account changing) rattle.
+I was recently talking to a friend who had a similar experience.
+He decided to take a different approach with a dog trainer in Aurora, CO to prepare his dog for any situation with loud, bone-chilling noises such as a rattlesnake’s rattle.

 Do you have any idea how much money you will pay if your dog gets bit by a slithery asshole while hiking?
 It could be upwards of four thousand dollars!
 And that is if your pup even survives the attack!
 Taking precautions when it comes to being in rattlesnake county, may sound like a good idea right about now, right?